 Self-tapping screws and self-drilling screws are essentially the same kinds of screws, they do not require a tap and a nut to lock.

-What is the difference, the difference is the application environment.
+What is the difference between Self-tapping screws and self-drilling screws?
+The difference is the application environment.
 The harder the material, the harder the screw is to tap in, so the top of the self-drilling screw is similar to the drill bit, which makes it easier to break through the harder material, while for the softer material, the self-tapping screw is often used.

 Materials, Types, and Uses for Self-Tapping Screws